arduinovc/arduinovc/README.md

 - ✍️ You can send me an email at contact(at)vincentcharles(dot)ovh

 #Game and animation movie development
-- 🎮 Developing Unity 2D games for private entertainment
+- 🎮 Developing Unity 2D and 3D games for private entertainment
-- ⌨️ Developing C based terminal games
+- ⌨️ Developing C and C++ based terminal games
 - ⌨️ Developing internal tools for my company
 - 🎞️ Testing Unity animation movie